im-in-space/migration-progress/README.md

 im-in.space is moving to a much needed new server.
 Its name: [Rosetta](https://rosetta.im-in.space).

+# Migration now complete!
+Old server will now be repurposed. :)

 ## Progress
 - [x] Get the new server
 - [x] Basic configuration